 The best testing is to look at the packets both as the VPN tunnel is negotiated, and when the tunnel is up.

-Determining what the other end of the VPN tunnel is proposing
+To determine what the other end of the VPN tunnel is proposing

-- Start a terminal program such as PuTTY and set it to log all output.
+- Start a terminal program such as puTTY and set it to log all output.

 When necessary refer to the logs to locate information when output is verbose.

 - Logon to the FortiGate unit using a super_admin account.

 - Display all the possible IKE error types and the number of times they have occurred:

 diag debug info

 If a debug session is running, to halt it enter: